chainray01/er-designer-support/ReadMe.md

 This tool makes your database design process more efficient, intuitive, and visual, helping you quickly build and manage database structures.

 [Click here to download on the App Store](https://apps.apple.com/app/er-designer/id6670524297?mt=12)

+#### Apply for TestFlight Access
+We are currently offering a TestFlight version of ER Designer, allowing users to experience new features early and provide valuable feedback.
+Click [Apply for TestFlight](https://testflight.apple.com/join/4YJDYPwn) to join our testing program!